Krka National Park

 Easy access from the Dalmatian coast

-Combination of nature + history
+Combination of nature and history in one park

 Boardwalks and viewpoints suitable for most visitors

-Ideal half-day or full-day trip
+Ideal half-day or full-day trip from Šibenik, Split or Zadar

 Top Highlights

-Wooden Walkways
+Wooden Boardwalks

 Krka Monastery